Ae sil Woo

 Agenda-Setting Antidotes: Power-sharing and Managing Policy Loss (with Nathan W. Monroe)

-Unchained Media Syndrome: Press Freedom in Dictatorships and Voluntary Selection of Media Bias (with Jun Hyuk Jang)
+Unchained Media Syndrome: Press Freedom in Dictatorships and Voluntary Selection of Media Bias (with Jun Hyeok Jang)

 International Relations.
 Dr. Alex Kroeger.
 Political Science.
 Fall 2018